eost/wphase_catalog/README.md

 ### Runnning the Python scripts

-Both scripts take a .INI file as argument.
+oth scripts take a .INI file as argument.
 To run them simply, execute the following commands :

 ```
 chmod +rwx wphase_ini_to_[db/run]